Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 manufacturers make different, specialised cards, and if you have applications that need both, you'll have to rework them to work in two phases, or to use two types of nodes and communicate between them over the interconnect, and look for supercomputers that support both workloads.
+And nowadays we're even starting to see a split between chips that really target AI and chips that target a more traditional HPC workload, with the latter threatened as there is currently much more money to make in the AI market.
+And within AI we're starting to see specialised accelerators for inference.

 But so far for the sales presentation, let's get back to reality...